MEIerror/Ambari-LOGSTASH/README.md

 - JDK Version: 1.8.0_111

   [下载地址](https://www.elastic.co/downloads/past-releases)
-#### There are some problems to be noted here

- * Logstash unable to specify pid path.

 #### Warning:
 - If you have modified the "logstash-site", you should make change on the system(example:add a log file path).
--